 Never one to sit still after art school I dabbled in glass etching in commercial buildings and residential homes.
 Until the birth of my first child, which way laid my art endeavors for nearly eleven years and I stumbled upon decorative painting.
 A way to channel my creative yearning even though I was too exhausted to actually "think".
 Following others drawing patterns and painting instructions decorative painting satisfied my muse until my children were older and I had more energy to devote to my art.
 Now with an empty nest and the down turn in the economy I have so much more time to entertain my muse with all sorts of creative energy!
 So stay tuned you never know what you find posted in my blog or for sale in the Etsy shop!

-Thank you for visiting my blog, please leave a comment !!
+Thanks for visiting my site !
+If you wish please leave a comment.